 The Policy and Framework enables Equip manage its compliance obligations and to develop a culture where all Employees are aware of their compliance obligations and consider these obligations when performing their roles.

-Equip has a Register of Relevant Interests and Duties in which all relevant interests and duties are recorded by Responsible Persons.
+Equip has a Register of Relevant Interests and Duties.

 Fit and Proper Policy

-- The induction and continuous development training programs for Responsible Officers;
+- the induction and continuous development training programs for Responsible Persons;

-- The ongoing monitoring of Responsible Officers, including declarations of a conflict of interest, to ensure that the requirements of the APRA Prudential Standard are being met; and
+- the ongoing monitoring of Responsible Persons, including declarations of a conflict of interest, to ensure that the requirements of the APRA Prudential Standard are being met; and

-- The steps that may be taken if a Responsible Officer is required to be removed from his or her position.
+- The steps that may be taken if a Responsible Person is required to be removed from his or her position.

-- The ethical and behavioural standards expected of employees, as well as general terms and conditions of employment are captured in a series of policies that collectively govern human resources management.
-Specifically these include:
+The ethical and behavioural standards expected of employees, as well as general terms and conditions of employment are captured in a series of policies that collectively govern human resources management.

-These are regularly reviewed to ensure they align with changing community expectations and position Equip as an employer of choice, as well as compliance with legislation.
+We regularly review our Human Resources policies to ensure they align with changing community expectations and position Equip as an employer of choice, as well as complying with relevant legislation.

 Equip’s Outsourcing Policy applies to all material business activities of the Equip Trustee that are to be outsourced or have been outsourced.
 It defines the material service providers and the method used to appoint and monitor the performance of these providers.